 Your Privacy and Security

-This Privacy Statement will help you understand how we collect, use and protect your personal information when you interact with us.
-Please take a few moments to read the sections below and learn how we may use personal information.
-You should also show this notice to anyone else who may be accessing your information.
 In order to comply with regulations we retain the data in relation to your policy for seven years after conclusion of the contract you hold with us.
 Any data which has Employers Liability will be kept for 60 years.

 If you have any questions about this privacy notice or about your Data Subject Access Rights including:

-- Rectification: To have your personal data corrected if it is inaccurate
+- Rectification: To have your personal data corrected if it is inaccurate;

-- Restrict Processing: To restrict processing where your personal data is inaccurate or the processing is unlawful
+- Restrict Processing: To restrict processing where your personal data is inaccurate or the processing is unlawful;

-- Objecting to direct marketing.
+- Object to direct marketing.

-Please contact Data Protection Officer:
+Please contact the Data Protection Officer at:

-Munich Re Specialty Group UK Services Limited
+Munich Re Specialty Insurance (UK) Limited

 What information do we collect about you